Uxbridge tube station: History

 The Harrow and Uxbridge Railway (later merged into the Metropolitan Railway) first opened a station in Uxbridge on 4 July 1904 on Belmont Road, a short distance to the north of the existing station.
 The station was situated on a different track alignment, now used as sidings.
 The original service from central London was provided by steam-drawn trains but electrification took place the following year.

 The London United Tramways extension from Shepherd's Bush was opened a few weeks before the underground station.
-The manager, as reported in a local newspaper at the time, commented on the high prices of the underground journey: "The tram journey took well over an hour to reach Shepards Bush".
+The manager, as reported in a local newspaper at the time, commented on the high prices of the underground journey: "The tram journey took well over an hour to reach Shepherd's Bush".

 On 1 March 1910, an extension of the District line from South Harrow to connect with the Metropolitan Railway at Rayners Lane was opened, enabling District line trains to serve stations between Rayners Lane and Uxbridge.
 The original Belmont Road station had two platforms, and after the introduction of shared operation one platform was used by each line.

 On 23 October 1933 District line services to Uxbridge were replaced by Piccadilly line trains.

 On 4 December 1938 the current station was opened on a new alignment.

 On 12 January 1983, the station buildings were given Grade II listed status.

 The London Borough of Hillingdon announced in June 2011 that it would be lobbying Transport for London to have the Central line diverted from West Ruislip station to Uxbridge.
 Such a project would require a business case approved by TfL and the completion of signal upgrade work on the Metropolitan line.